-WHAT TO STUDY ALONGSIDE RELIGIOUS STUDIES?
+WHAT TO STUDY ALONGSIDE PRE?

-It's not unusual to find that students studying A level religious studies do so alongside other subjects such as humanities, social sciences and psychology.
-For example, due to the combination of analytical thinking plus links with drama, students can apply different viewpoints into their theatrical studies and performances as well as research.
+It's not unusual to find that students studying A level Philosophy, Religion and Ethics do so alongside other subjects such as Humanities, Social Sciences and Psychology.
+For example, due to the combination of analytical thinking plus links with Drama, students can apply different viewpoints into their theatrical studies and performances as well as research.